View West From Schoodic Point Across Frenchman Bay Towards Cadillac Mountain on MDI, E. Mark Photo, March 27, 2015

 INTRODUCTION

-When people are forcibly displaced, traumatized, separated from their loved ones and support networks, and in urgent need of food, medical care, sanitation, and shelter, time is critical.
-A rapid response can save lives.
-Providing flexible, quickly deployed shelters within a secure perimeter is often a vital first step for survival.
-Within the larger setting, site designs that therapeutically engage with the natural environment can help people heal from physical and psychological trauma.
-However, refugee settlements, initially created under urgent conditions, often expand and endure far longer than expected.
-The original layout may quickly become inadequate for supporting the health, self-determination, religious and cultural practices, and sense of hope of residents.
+When people are forcibly displaced, traumatized, separated from loved ones, and in urgent need of food, medical care, sanitation, and shelter.
+Time is critical.
+Rapidly deployed shelters within a secure perimeter are often the first step toward survival.
+Thoughtful site designs that engage with the natural environment can also support physical and psychological recovery.

 STUDIO PROGRAM FOR A UNHCR DEFINED COMMUNITY

-Figure 1: Za'atari refugee camp, a few months after the initial settlement, entering a adjustment phase in anticipation of winter.
-Photo _ Panorama: Za'atari Refugee Camp, Jordan 21 November, 2012. https://creativecommons.org/licenses/by BY-NC-ND 2.
+Figure 1: Za'atari refugee camp, a few months after the initial settlement, entering an adjustment phase in anticipation of winter.
+Photo _ Panorama: Za'atari Refugee Camp, Jordan 21 November 2012. https://creativecommons.org/licenses/by BY-NC-ND 2.

-The studio program starts with the design of a single household unit.
-By midterm, the scope expands to a cluster of 16 units, accommodating 80 residents—a population size recognized by the UNHCR as a "community."
-In addition to housing, common-use structures will be integrated.
-Students are encouraged to incorporate a second "community" while keeping building size limits, allowing for detailed investigation of connection joints, materials, structural principles, land use, environmental footprint, and overall climate and site conditions.
+The studio begins with the design of a single household unit.
+By midterm, students expand to a cluster of 16 units for 80 residents, recognized by the UNHCR as a "community."
+Common-use structures will also be integrated.
+By the second half of the term, participants may consider up to two communities, investigating materials, structural principles, site use, environmental footprint, and climate conditions.

 SITE